New announcement. Learn more

 ● Massage, especially foot massage and back massage

 ● Osteopathy in the cranial field is a very efficient way of stimulating your parasympathetic nervous system and getting the body into a space where it can heal itself.
-People feel remarkably relaxed during and after and treatment and sleep usually improves.
+People feel remarkably relaxed during and after the treatment, and sleep usually improves.

 References: